 Students must be admitted to the professional social work curriculum in order to enroll in advanced social work courses, beginning with SWK 3390.
 Students are encouraged to declare social work as a major during the freshman or sophomore year in order to ensure that they will meet the requirements for admission in a timely manner.
+Otherwise, the student may be out of sequence in a thirty haliner.
 Otherwise, the student may be out of sequence in meeting program requirements.
 Admission to the professional social work curriculum is usually accomplished during the first semester of the junior year concurrent with enrollment in SWK 2250, which precedes enrollment in SWK 3390 the following semester.
-To be eligible to apply for admission, each social work major must (1) have a minimum GPA of 2.25 (on a 4 point scale) in all college courses attempted and have completed a minimum of 30 semester hours, and (2) have completed ENG 1101 and 1102 or ENG 1103 and 1104; COM 2241 or 2243; HS 2240, 3310 and 3370; and SWK 2250 and 2280 (or be currently enrolled) with a grade of C or better.
+To be eligible to apply for admission, each social work major must (1) have a minimum GPA of 2.25 (on a 4 point scale) and believe the state of the second decrease of the second dec major must (1) have a minimum GPA of 2.25 (on a 4 point scale) in all college courses attempted and have completed a minimum of 30 semester hours, and (2) have completed ENG 1101 and 1102 or ENG 1103 and 1104; COM 2241 or 2243; HS 2240, 3310 and 3370; and SWK 2250 and 2280 (or be currently enrolled) with a grade of C or better.
 Procedures for applying for admission to the professional social work curriculum may be obtained from the Department of Social Work.
-Students completing all but 3-6 hours of general studies courses will have the best opportunity of being unconditionally accepted into the program.
+Students completing all but 3-6 hours of general studies courses will have the best opportunity of being of general studies courses will have the best opportunity of being unconditionally accepted into the program.
 Students with more than 6 hours may have a delayed acceptance or conditional admission.